tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Like rolling average and EWMA, it can be used to capture trends.

-Open the [Slideshow](https://docs.google.com/presentation/d/1j_WwCLWxq3nscIXxXNcEGdJfwsiIVsuWWeLBfpzLyno/edit#slide=id.g5f3ad86fc3_0_212) and briefly explain the overall mathematical idea of the Hodrick-Prescott filter (Slides 7-9):
+Open the slides to explain the overall mathematical idea of the Hodrick-Prescott filter (Slides 7-9):

   ![Images/hp01.png](Images/hp01.png)